Taser: Users

 Taser demonstration by the North Dakota Air National Guard.
 The center person is being shocked through his back while being held to prevent falling injuries.

-According to a 2011 study by the United States Department of Justice's National Institute of Justice entitled Police Use of Force, Tasers and Other Less-Lethal Weapons, over 15,000 law enforcement and military agencies around the world used Taser devices as part of their use of force continuum.
+According to Axon Enterprise, as of 2025, Taser's brand models were used by over 18,000 law enforcement agencies in more than 80 countries.
 Just as the number of agencies deploying Taser conducted energy weapons has continued to increase each year, so too the number of Taser device related "incidents" between law enforcement officers and suspects has been on the rise.

 Excited delirium syndrome

-Some of the deaths associated with Taser devices have been blamed on excited delirium, a controversial medical diagnosis that supposedly involves extreme agitation and aggressiveness.
+Some of the deaths associated with Taser devices have been blamed on excited delirium, a controversial pseudoscientific diagnosis that supposedly involves extreme agitation and aggressiveness.
 It has typically been diagnosed postmortem in young adult black males who were physically restrained by law enforcement at the time of death.
 The diagnosis was supported only by the American College of Emergency Physicians from 2009 to 2023 and the National Association of Medical Examiners until 2023.

 Excited delirium is thought to involve delirium, psychomotor agitation, anxiety, hallucinations, speech disturbances, disorientation, violent and bizarre behavior, insensitivity to pain, elevated body temperature, and increased strength.
 Excited delirium is associated with sudden death (usually via cardiac or respiratory arrest), particularly following the use of physical control measures, including police restraint and Taser devices.
 Excited delirium is most commonly diagnosed in male subjects with a history of serious mental illness or acute or chronic drug abuse, particularly stimulant drugs such as cocaine.
 Alcohol withdrawal or head trauma may also contribute to the condition.

 The diagnosis of excited delirium has been controversial.
 Excited delirium has been listed as a cause of death by some medical examiners for several years, mainly as a diagnosis of exclusion established on autopsy.
 Additionally, academic discussion of excited delirium has been largely confined to forensic science literature, providing limited documentation about patients that survive the condition.
 These circumstances have led some civil liberties groups to question the cause of death diagnosis, claiming that excited delirium has been used to "excuse and exonerate" law enforcement authorities following the death of detained subjects, a possible "conspiracy or cover-up for brutality" when restraining agitated individuals.
 Also contributing to the controversy is the role of Taser device use in excited delirium deaths.

 Excited delirium is not found in the current version of the Diagnostic and Statistical Manual of Mental Disorders.
 The term excited delirium was accepted by the National Association of Medical Examiners and the American College of Emergency Physicians, who argued in a 2009 white paper that excited delirium may be described by several codes within the ICD-9.
 In 2017, investigative reporters from Reuters reported that three of the 19 members of the 2009 task force were paid consultants for Axon, the manufacturer of Tasers.